 Another is to pull the skin below one’s eyes with the index finger.
 This is a way to tell somebody to watch out or to be careful.

 You may recall that previously in this post we touched on Argentina’s rich history of immigration, particularly from Italy.
 Perhaps this is more apparent than ever when Argentines are placed into situations that leave them in disbelief.

 In Argentina, the sentiment behind “Are you kidding me?” is expressed by extending your arm, touching your fingers with your thumb with your wrist facing downwards, and shaking your hand back and forth.

 Any football fans will see Argentine players do this frequently to express disagreement with a referee.
 This is often accompanied by the phrase ¿Me estás cargando? (“Are you kidding me?”), another expression unique to Argentine Spanish.

 5. Unique Vocabulary and Phrases

-Understanding local colloquialisms will help you to connect with Argentines and understand local culture.
+Understanding local colloquialisms will help you to connect with Argentines and understand the local culture.
 Here are our top 3 Argentine phrases:

 ❇️ Estar al horno (con papas)